Donders-Institute/Radboud-FUS-driving-system-software/README.md

 The **Radboud FUS driving system software** is designed to streamline the integration of new focused ultrasound equipment into your workflow.
 It enables control of the equipment while limiting the need for users to familiarize themselves with new software interfaces.

 ## Features <a name="features"></a>
-- Seamless Integration: The current version offers essential functionality that can be easily integrated into your experimental code to control the system during your experiments.
+- **Seamless Integration**: The current version offers essential functionality that can be easily integrated into your experimental code to control the system during your experiments.
-- Compatibility: This package is also a prerequisite for the latest version of the [SonoRover One software](https://github.com/Donders-Institute/Radboud-FUS-measurement-kit), which utilizes it to communicate with your focused ultrasound equipment.
+- **Compatibility**: This package is also a prerequisite for the latest version of the [SonoRover One software](https://github.com/Donders-Institute/Radboud-FUS-measurement-kit), which utilizes it to communicate with your focused ultrasound equipment.
 By adhering to a standardized communication structure, the characterization software does not need to directly handle communication protocols.
-Instead, it uses the same codebase for both standalone, characterization and experimental settings, ensuring consistent and centralized updates to equipment communication.
+Instead, it uses the same codebase for both standalone and experimental settings, ensuring consistent and centralized updates to equipment communication.

 This project is facilitated by the Radboud Focused Ultrasound Initiative.
 For more information, please visit the [website](https://www.ru.nl/en/donders-institute/research/research-facilities/focused-ultrasound-initiative-fus).